Grenosaurus/Chatbot/README.md

     sl.write(source_documents)
 ```

-If the chatbot does not know how to interact with the user query, then it will provide the response of not knowing the awnser and that the query is not within the scope of provided context.
+If the chatbot does not know how to interact with the user query, then it will respond by not knowing the answer and that the query is not within the scope of the provided context.

 ## Installation of Python Packages & Pre-Trained LLM